Sunday, 29 September 2013

 It was raining.
 (Surprise, surprise) So far our trip to Victoria had shown us nothing but wind, rain and a loot of crazy city driving.
 It must have been quite late as we pulled back into town.
 The deserted streets and darkened windows of the restaurants taunted us with their "closed" signs. - Even the supermarket was shut.
 We were, it seemed to be denied all hope of dinner.

 We came around a corner, about to head home to the lot when we spied a little sign, flickering in the rain.
 "Mario's Pizza" We were saved!
+The three of us piled out of the car and danced through the persistent and heavy raindrops and into the dry comfort of the little pizzeria.

 A burley man sat in the corner, curly moustache and a crinkled face.
 He heaved himself to standing from his window seat and waddled cautiously over to the counter.
 "What are you doing here?"
 He asked us.